'Smallville' actress Allison Mack pleads guilty in sex cult case

 Raniere has pleaded not guilty.
 Marc Agnifilo, one of his lawyers, declined to comment on the case after Monday’s hearing.
 Agnifilo has previously said that his client’s sexual encounters with women in the organization were consensual, and denied the child pornography charges.

 Nxivm on its website calls itself “a community guided by humanitarian principles that seek to empower people and answer important questions about what it means to be human.”
+The website now carries a message saying that all “enrollment, curriculum and events” are canceled “until further notice,” adding that “we continue to believe in the value and importance of our work.”

+Two other people charged in the case, former Nxivm president Nancy Salzman and her daughter Lauren Salzman, previously pleaded guilty.

+Also charged alongside Raniere are Seagram liquor heiress Clare Bronfman and Nxivm member Kathy Russell, who have pleaded not guilty.

 “Smallville,” a television series that ran from 2001 to 2011, featured a young Clark Kent before he became famous as Superman.
 Mack played Chloe Sullivan, a close friend of the future Superman whose romantic feelings were not reciprocated.

-Reporting by Brendan Pierson in New York; Editing by Steve Orlofsky
+Reporting by Brendan Pierson in New York; Editing by Steve Orlofsky and Leslie Adler